fabianbees/icingaweb2-module-grafana/doc/03-module-configuration.md

 For example the URL is 'https://192.168.178.52:3000/d/FxAre-ekz/icinga2-default?orgId=1' the UID is then 'FxAre-ekz'.

 ### defaultdashboardpanelid
-The id of the panel used in the default dashboard.
+The IDs of the panels used in the default dashboard.
 Defaults to `1`.

 ### shadows
 Enable/Disable fancy shadows around the graph image.